 SocialMetricsPro requires a self-hosted installation of WordPress and can be instantly downloaded after purchase.

-No website owner can afford to ignore the importance of social media.
-Social Metrics Pro solves the problem of how to find a simple, time-saving solution that gives users instant feedback on the success of their social media marketing strategy and shows them where and how to improve their results.
+No website owner can afford to ignore how important social media is to their online success.
+SocialMetricsPro solves the problem of how to find a simple, time-saving solution that gives website owners immediate feedback on the success of their social marketing strategy and shows them where and how to improve their results.

-For full details, check out the plugin here: Social Metrics Pro – Social Analytics Plugin For WordPress
+To learn more, check out the plugin here: SocialMetricsPro – Social Media Analytics For WordPress